kperesypkin/dotfiles/README.md

-# Configuration files fo some progtams
+# Configuration files for some progtams